 Quizzes will begin promptly at the start of class, and you will have 40 minutes to complete them.
 If you finish early, you may (temporarily) leave class, or sit quietly.
 All quizzes and materials must be turned in.
-Lecture will start following the quizzes, and attendance will be taken at some point during lecture.
+Lecture will start following after quizzes, and attendance will be taken at some point during lecture.

 4. Final Exam.
 The final exam will be cumulative.
-The final will primarily consist of selecting the appropriate statistical test to answer a given research question.
+The final will primarily consist of selecting the appropriate statistical test to answer a given research question and assessing knowledge of important statistical concepts.
 Knowing when to use which statistical test (i.e., how to appropriately analyze your data) is one of the fundamental goals of this course.